-Said another way — and if you’re a student of American history, you’ll get this — the Right needs to be less John Adams and more Samuel Adams.
-Our forebears knew that they wouldn’t get to a Constitutional Convention without first having the Sons of Liberty.
+Said another way — and if you’re a student of American history, you’ll get this — the Right needs to be less like John Adams and more like Samuel Adams.
+Our forebears knew that they wouldn’t get to a Constitutional Convention without Sons of Liberty.

 Think about it.